Where to Post Affiliate Links: Creative Thinking for Amazing Results

 Now, what's the most effective way to post affiliate links on your website?

-This can be a tough question This is going to vary a bit not only from one niche to another but also site to site.
-There are many options and one of the best things about having your own site is that you can test all of these methods out.
+This can be a tough question.
+This is going to vary a bit not only from one niche to another but also from site to site.
+There are many options, and one of the best things about having your own site is that you can test all of these methods out.
 Chances are that you may choose to use several of these strategies when placing your links in your content.

 This is one of the most commonly used techniques as well as one of the most effective.
 Simple and basic.
 Highlight the text of the name of the product you are an affiliate for, add your affiliate link, and there you are.
 An active money-making link on your site that doesn't interrupt your content.

 Both of these can be very effective ways to place affiliate links in WordPress, in your blog content.
-Using information from Google Analytics and other tools can allow you to record data, save the information, and try the other style of link to see which one works best on your site.
+Using information from Google Analytics and other tools like GA alternatives can allow you to record data, save the information, and try the other style of link to see which one works best on your site.

 These techniques can also be used in the body of emails you send to your list.
 Never send an email with an affiliate link unsolicited.
 That's spam.
 It's also a good way to get banned from an email platform.